 two commissioned feature-film screenplays,

-and he wrote the series-finale episode for the popular
+He wrote the series-finale episodes for the acclaimed web series

 Rob has worked creatively with major industry figures including

 David S. Goyer,

 Nineteen of Rob's bestselling novels have

 Rob has a Bachelor of Applied Arts degree from Canada's top television school,

 the School of Radio and Television Arts (now known as the